Learned-Database Systems Security: Case Study: The ALEX Learned Index

-\paragraphbe{Insertion internals.} Since ALEX has to support fast insertions, its structure contains redundant positions for key values and internal-node pointers: the first form of redundancy is the use of gapped arrays in leaf nodes.
-Leaf node arrays have gaps, and ALEX maintains a maximal and minimal density bounds for them.
-This allows quick insertions into locations where there is a gap; when a key has to be inserted within a contiguous sequence of keys, ALEX simply shifts keys to the nearest gaps to make room for it.
-This operation is already costly at the worst case, where the number of shifts is equal to the number of keys in the node, i.e., complexity is bounded by $O(md_u)$.
-However there are far worse cases, as we will observe.
+\emph{Insertion internals.} ALEX optimizes for fast insertions and therefore includes redundant positions for key values and internal-node pointers.
+The first type of redundancy is the use of gapped arrays in leaf nodes.
+These allow quick insertions into locations where there is a gap; when a key needs to be inserted within a contiguous sequence of keys, ALEX shifts keys toward the nearest gaps to create space.
+This operation can be costly in the worst case, where the number of shifts equals the number of keys in the node.
+However, there are even worse scenarios discussed next.

-When a node's density upper-bound is reached (i.e., the node becomes too full for more insertions), or if ALEX's internal heuristics determine that a node's lookup/insertion performance is suboptimal due to over-population,\,\footnote{ Alex can decide to ``split'' a leaf node once the node's density crosses a threshold and at least one of three other conditions occurs: (1) the node becomes too full and cannot expand further due to max-capacity limits; (2) an operation takes significantly longer than the ``expected cost'', which is computed heuristically when constructing the node using the keys within it, and ALEX determines, using a heuristic computation on collected operation statistics, that splitting it would result in a more efficient model than expanding/retraining it; or, (3) too many (>100) key shifts are occurring in the node for every insert on average, which is also periodically checked for every 64 insert operations and might trigger a split regardless of node density. } ALEX splits the node. \emph{Sideways splits} are ALEX's preferred form of node splitting, and they require a second form of redundancy in ALEX, namely duplicate pointers.
-Internal nodes' pointer array contains duplicate pointers to the same child nodes; a child nodes with duplicate pointers from the parent node can be split sideways by simply reallocating its keys to 2 new nodes, each containing 1/2 of the original node's key range, and splitting the parent's duplicate pointers between them.
-Splitting both the key-range and pointers in 1/2 ensures that internal nodes never need to be retrained, because the linear model mapping keys to subtrees containing their ranges remains correct after splitting.
-If no duplicate keys exist during a sideway split, ALEX can allocate more pointers by doubling the array size of the parent node, using the extra slots to double the number of doubled pointers to each of each child nodes.
+Specifically, when a node reaches its upper density bound (i.e., becomes too full for further insertions), or when ALEX’s internal heuristics determine that the node’s lookup or insertion performance is suboptimal due to overpopulation, ALEX performs a split.
+The preferred method is a \emph{sideways split}, which requires a second type of redundancy: duplicate pointers.
+In this context, internal nodes’ pointer arrays contain duplicate pointers to the same child nodes.
+During a sideways split, a child node with duplicate pointers is divided into two new nodes, each covering half of the original node’s key range.
+The duplicate pointers in the parent node are then split between these new nodes.
+This method ensures that internal nodes do not need to be retrained because the linear model mapping keys to subtrees remains accurate after the split.
+If no duplicate pointers exist during a sideways split, ALEX allocates more pointers by doubling the size of the parent node, using the extra slots to double the number of doubled pointers to each of each child nodes.